| Offa's Dyke - North | |

 Beacon ring, fowl conditions, a local Buddha ....

-We stopped for a breather and a drink at a wooden lodge and reconciled ourselves that there was only one big climb ahead towards Beacon Ring on Long Mountain and then it was all descent.
-We carried on and entered the Leighton Estate and mixed woodland, still climbing steadily.
-There was a spate of Blackberry picking amongst us as we climbed this earthen track between stands of Conifers, Silver Birch and Larch.
-Bod and I were the main culprits.
-Jo had a brief graze and then walked on.
-As the track levelled out, we passed some very large Monkey Puzzle trees – I had no idea they could grow so tall.
-We descended again, steeply, passing by Phillip’s Gorse and then immediately beginning a fresh climb up towards Beacon Ring itself.
-Jo and I strode upwards alongside field edges as we climbed towards what is a pre-Roman Iron Age fort, built around 700 BC.
+As the track levelled, we passed some very large Monkey Puzzle trees — I had no idea they could grow so tall.
+We descended again, steeply, passing Phillip's Gorse, and then immediately began the climb toward Beacon Ring.
+Jo and I strode upward alongside field edges toward what is a pre-Roman Iron Age fort, built around 700 BC.
 Bod fell behind and was clearly struggling.

 "If it was anyone else, I'd be worried," said Jo.
 Bod is something of a tough customer.

-Jo descending from Long Mountain
+Jo descending from Long Mountain |

-“It’s like a standing Buddha.”
-I added.
 Jo lost interest and walked away.

 Recovery: The Westwood House, spicy eggs and a home movie ....

-On Long Mountain
+On Long Mountain |

-Sated, we were shown to our rooms.
-Jo had his own space for the night; Bod and I were sharing (room no. 6).
-Given the dimensions of the room we were in, there wasn’t much to share.
-We dumped our gear, thus halving the floor space available to us and Bod showered while I took a wander around, video camera on standby.
-I went downstairs at one point and entered the bar as I was filming.
-There was an immediate uproar, as people realised that they were film stars for the next few minutes.
-Banter flew about and good-natured ribaldry was tossed in my general direction.
-Everybody took it in good spirits.
-There was some loud discussion that I had been sent along by these lad’s girlfriends to keep an eye on them, or else by some more legally structured authority.
-As this last was mentioned, several people began pointing at a figure sat on a bar stool.
-By his friend’s enthusiastic shouts, I gathered that his name was, “Oz” and that he may have reason to want to remain anonymous.
-He certainly wasn’t keen to have my camera trained on him and swung away from me on his stool, hiding his face and waving me away.
-Everybody else found it raucously funny, but I took the hint and moved on.
-I briefly filmed outside and then returned to our room.
+I went downstairs and entered the bar while filming, at which point an immediate uproar broke out as the assembled company realised they were film stars for the next few minutes.
+Banter flew and good-natured ribaldry was tossed in my general direction.
+There was loud discussion that I had been sent by these lads' girlfriends to keep an eye on them, or by some more legally structured authority.
+As this last suggestion was raised, several people began pointing at a figure on a bar stool.
+From the enthusiastic shouts of his companions, I gathered his name was Oz and that he might have reasons to prefer anonymity.
+He was certainly not keen on the camera — he swung away from me on his stool, hiding his face and waving me off.
+Everybody else found this raucously funny, but I took the hint and moved on.

 Daily Tweets